 The notes will be DCP Operating's senior unsecured obligations and will rank equally in right of payment with all of its other existing and future senior unsecured debt.
 All of DCP Operating's operating assets are owned by subsidiaries of DCP Operating, and none of these subsidiaries will initially guarantee DCP Operating's obligations with respect to the notes.
 Creditors of DCP Operating's subsidiaries may have claims with respect to the assets of those subsidiaries that rank effectively senior to the notes.
 In the event of any distribution or payment of assets of such subsidiaries in any dissolution, winding up, liquidation, reorganization or bankruptcy proceeding, the claims of those creditors would be satisfied prior to making any such distribution or payment to DCP Operating in respect of its direct or indirect equity interests in such subsidiaries.
-Consequently, after satisfaction of the claims of such creditors, there may be little or no amounts available to make payments in respect of the notes.
+Consequently, after satisfaction of the claims of such creditors, there may be little or no funds remaining that are available to make payments in respect of the notes.

-As of March 31, 2019, DCP Operating's subsidiaries had no debt for borrowed money owing to any unaffiliated third parties, other than the amounts borrowed under our \$200 million securitization facility.
-However, such subsidiaries are not prohibited under the indenture governing the notes from incurring indebtedness in the future.
-In addition, because the notes and the guarantee of the notes by DCP are unsecured, holders of any secured indebtedness of DCP Operating or DCP would have claims with respect to the assets constituting collateral for such indebtedness that are senior to the claims of the holders of the notes.
-Currently, neither DCP Operating nor DCP has any secured indebtedness.
-Although the indenture governing the notes will place some limitations on the ability of DCP Operating to create liens securing debt, there are significant exceptions to these limitations that will allow DCP Operating to secure significant amounts of indebtedness without equally and ratably securing the notes.
+As of March 31, 2020, DCP Operating's subsidiaries had no debt for borrowed money owing to any unaffiliated third parties, other than the amounts borrowed under the accounts receivable securitization facility.
+Such subsidiaries will not be prohibited under the indenture governing the notes from incurring indebtedness in the future.
+In addition, because the notes and the guarantee of the notes by DCP will be unsecured, holders of any secured indebtedness of DCP Operating or DCP would have claims with respect to the assets constituting collateral for such indebtedness that would be senior to the claims of the holders of the notes.
+Currently, neither DCP Operating nor DCP has any secured indebtedness, with the exception of indebtedness owing under the accounts receivable securitization facility.
+Although the indenture governing the notes will place some limitations on the ability of DCP Operating to create liens securing debt, there will be significant exceptions to these limitations that will allow DCP Operating to secure significant amounts of indebtedness without equally and ratably securing the notes.
 If DCP Operating or DCP incurs secured indebtedness and such indebtedness is either accelerated or becomes subject to a bankruptcy, liquidation or reorganization, the assets of DCP Operating or DCP, as the case may be, would be used to satisfy obligations with respect to the indebtedness secured thereby before any payment could be made on the notes.
 Consequently, any such secured indebtedness would effectively be senior to the notes and the guarantee of the notes by DCP, to the extent of the value of the collateral securing such indebtedness.
 In that event, you may not be able to recover all the principal or interest you are due under the notes.